About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Preheat the oven and prepare the pans.
 Preheat the oven to 325 ̊F and line three 7-inch cake pans with parchment paper.
 Set aside.

-- Prepare the double boiler.
+- Prepare the egg mixture.
 Place eggs, salt, and sugar in a large bowl and slightly beat with a whisk.
 Place the bowl over a pan with hot water to make a double boiler.
 Continuing whisking, warm the mixture.
 The egg mixture should be slightly warm, but make sure it’s not hot.
 Remove the bowl from the double boiler.
 (Careful, it will be hot.)

-- Beat the eggs.
+- Beat the egg mixture.
 Using a mixer, beat the eggs for about 10 minutes until the ribbon stage.
 Add melted butter and vanilla extract to the egg mixture, carefully mix.

 - Add the dry ingredients.
 Combine the flour with cornstarch, and sift it into the egg mixture half at a time.
 Gently mix with a rubber spatula.